 The Chaco Jaguar Conservation Project is the first and only program committed to the long-term conservation of jaguars across the Gran Chaco.
 Historically, the jaguar ranged across the entire 1 million km2 ecoregion, which is widely believed to contain the largest contiguous stretch of forest in Latin America outside of the Amazon Basin.
-A diverse region ranging from impenetrable, seasonal dry thorn forest, to semi-open seasonally flooded palm savanna, the Gran Chaco hosts some of the highest levels of medium-large terrestrial mammal endemism and diversity in the western hemisphere.
+The Gran Chaco hosts some of the highest levels of medium-large terrestrial mammal endemism and diversity in the western hemisphere because of its diverse regions that range from impenetrable, seasonal dry thorn forest, to semi-open seasonally flooded palm savanna.
 While the region’s conservation potential for the jaguar is still currently high, the Chaco is now suffering from some of the highest rates of tropical deforestation on earth.

 Between Bolivia and Argentina, and at the crossroads of south-central South America, lies Paraguay, a country which may contain the largest remaining expanses of undisturbed Chaco, and nearly one-third of the Chaco region overall.
 With > 90% of its Upper Parana Atlantic Forest already lost, Paraguay’s last remote frontiers occur in the Gran Chaco and Pantanal.
 Although constituting more than 60% of Paraguay’s land area, the Chaco is home to less than 10% of the country’s human population.
 Along with the southern Bolivian Chaco and Pantanal, the Paraguayan Chaco could contain the greatest potential for long-term jaguar conservation outside of the Amazon Basin.
 The past two decades however have seen dramatic changes to this vast, previously remote area.
 Sharply rising beef prices have led to the intensive development of large ranches for raising cattle.
 Approximately 1000 hectares of Paraguayan Chaco are being converted daily due to expanding habitat conversion for livestock and urban expansion.
 This rapid loss of native habitat is leading to local declines in jaguar prey populations.
 In addition, the suitability of the Chaco as forage for cattle has led to a lack of livestock and pasture management in many parts of far northern Paraguay.
 These actions are the basis for increased incidents of livestock depredation by jaguars, and thus conflict between jaguars and humans.

-to map the distribution and status of jaguars across the multi-national Gran Chaco, and secondarily other parts of Paraguay
+to map the distribution and status of jaguars across the international Gran Chaco

 to prevent and/or mitigate human-jaguar conflict, reduce depredation-related jaguar mortality, and explore alternative economic land uses